luismartinezs/luis-martinez-site/content/blog/sc2.md

 I shouldn't need to think about **how** to do them either.
 So for each habit I have a fixed process I do every time.
 I'm still figuring this part out.
 At the moment, I improvise.

 For example, [Quentin Tarantino said about his writing process](https://www.youtube.com/watch?v=Yk7l_C9ADTk) that he writes during the day, then he sits down in his pool, where he plays in his mind about what he wrote that day, then he generates a bunch of ideas, he writes them down as notes to write them the next day.
 And that is his writing process.
 It makes things work.
 It's his process.
+And it works because he does it.
+In particular, he repeats it mostly every day, while he's writing.

-> Establish a macro cycle
+## Establishing a good macro cycle

+Setting up a macro cycle (habits) is key to improve and therefore win.
+But not all macro cycles are equally valid, so what is a good macro cycle?

+That is like asking what is good and what is bad, so everyone can have a different answer.

+In Starcraft, though, this is well defined by the game mechanics.
+A macro cycle involves (in simple terms), growing your economy (keeping worker production going), building your army, improving your army (with upgrades) and scouting (spying what the enemy is doing).
+These need to be done in a rotation every few seconds.
+In the mean time, the player can micromanage their units, but keeping this macro cycle is more important.

+In the context of a real life goal (becoming a good developer), we could find a set of good habits that would keep us on top of our game and help us reach our goal.
+So there's probably an optimal macro cycle to achieve each particular goal.

+How to find this optimal cycle?
+Not a question with a clear answer, but:

-> Identifiy and eliminate things that get in the way of your macro, bad habits, time sinks...
+- Identify and eliminate things that get in the way of your macro: that would be bad habits, time sinks... for example, if you spend 2 hours a day watching random yoputube videos, that will slow you down, so you might consider remove it.
+If having your phones whatsap's notifications on distracts you, you might consider setting "no disturb" on.
-> Look for better ways to do things, normal life tends to be inefficient
+- Continually research and look for better ways to do things: if you don't know what is the optimal macro cycle, the logical thing is to spend some time doing research.
+Normal life tends to be inefficient.
+In particular, try to copy the "macro cycles" of the "pros".

+## The default lifestyle is inefficient

+> Dont copy the masses
+> Don't copy what random friends are doing
+> A good starting point is to find and copy someone who is already successful
+> But don't get stuck in copying, build your own path and set of tools